Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 This is especially important for international travelers and group trips because one reservation issue can affect match arrival, luggage storage, and local transport timing.

-Commercial and affiliate policy for hotel content
+Editorial policy for hotel recommendations

 Sports Pulse Media should not rank a hotel as “best” only because it pays.
-A useful hotel module needs clear location context, cancellation policy, total price, transport fit, and who the property is best for.
+A useful hotel module needs clear location context, cancellation policy, total price, transport fit and who the property is best for.

 Next: compare hotel booking platforms